 Belize Foundation for Research and Environmental Education (BFREE) - students explore a diverse range of terrestrial habitats on this inland terrestrial facility including wet lowland and montane forest, tropical savanna, streams and rivers.
 Participants investigate how biological as well as human factors have contributed to the development of these diverse ecosystems, as well as study some of the many biotic interactions unique to the tropics.

 Before departing for Central America, participants have several sessions to learn about specific groups of organisms and ecosystems they were likely to encounter during their travels.
 In Belize, daily activities focus on field excursions and group research projects to examine the functioning of natural interactions among the huge diversity of organisms we will encounter.
 Participants also visit ruins of the extinct Mayan civilization and see how people currently use natural resources in order to appreciate human interactions with surrounding ecosystems.

 WMU credit will be awarded for BIOS 4560 (3 credits) upon successful completion of the program.
 Students are urged to work closely with the appropriate academic advisor(s) to determine how these credits will be counted towards their degree.

-The WMU program fee includes tuition, accommodation, local transportation, meals, health insurance, park entrance fees, ground transportation in Belize, and excursions.
-Not included: airfare, exit airport tax in Belize ($40), passport, equipment, course materials, and personal expenses, including tips.
-Cost of equipment (approximately $200) is included under miscellaneous expenses in the program budget.
+Students are responsible for the following expenses: airfare, exit airport tax in Belize ($40), passport, equipment, course materials, and personal expenses, including tips.
+Cost of equipment (approximately $200) is included under miscellaneous expenses.

 Students eligible for federal or state financial aid may use their awards for studying abroad.
 After a student has been accepted to the program, he/she must complete required paperwork with WMU Financial Aid to apply financial aid to the program costs.
 It is the student's responsibility to complete the paperwork prior to departure and to maintain compliance with financial aid regulations while studying abroad (i.e., remain enrolled full-time).
 Non-WMU students must apply for financial aid through their home university.